logankmcneely/finance-tracker/README.md

 &nbsp;

-#### Search Stocks and Add to Your Portfolio to Track.
-Search Users to Create Connections and See What They are Tracking
+#### Search stocks and build a portfolio to track.
+Build connections to see what they are tracking.
 ![Search Stocks and Add to Your Portfolio to Track](/images/img4.png "Search Stocks and Add to Your Portfolio to Track") ![Search Users to Create Connections and See What They are Tracking](/images/img3.png "Search Users to Create Connections and See What They are Tracking")